International recognition of the Sahrawi Arab Democratic Republic

 The SADR has been a member of the African Union (AU), formerly the Organization of African Unity (OAU), since 1984.
 At the time, Morocco withdrew from the OAU in protest, until 2017, when Morocco again joined the African Union.
 The SADR also participates as guest on meetings of the Non-Aligned Movement or the New Asian–African Strategic Partnership, over Moroccan objections.

-The Arab League simply supports "Moroccan territorial integrity", without further specification.
+The Arab League supports "Moroccan territorial integrity", without further specification, and withdrew maps "harming Morocco's territorial integrity".
 In 2020, the United States under Donald Trump was the first country to recognize Morocco's unilateral annexation of Western Sahara.
 While some countries reiterate support for the "territorial integrity of Morocco", a number of countries have expressed their support for a future status of Western Sahara as an autonomous part of Morocco.

-Besides Mexico, Algeria, Iran, Venezuela, Vietnam, Nigeria and South Africa, India was the major middle power to have ever recognized SADR, having allowed the Sahrawi Arab Democratic Republic to open an embassy in New Delhi in 1985.
+Besides Mexico, Algeria, Iran, Venezuela, Vietnam, Nigeria and South Africa, India was the largest middle power to have ever recognized SADR, having allowed the Sahrawi Arab Democratic Republic to open an embassy in New Delhi in 1985.
 However, India withdrew its recognition in 2000.

-Recognition by the International Court of Justice
+Background information

+The conflict in the Western Sahara dates back to the early 1970s, when the indigenous Sahrawi Polisario Front sprang up an insurgency in Spanish Sahara, demanding an independent Sahrawi Republic.
+In 1957, the then-Spanish territory was claimed by Morocco, who declared independence a year before.

-On 16 October 1975, by the mean of an Advisory Opinion, the International Court of Justice (ICJ) declared that it did not find any territorial sovereignty tie, either from the Kingdom of Morocco or the Mauritanian entity, over the territory of Western Sahara.
-Moreover, the ICJ recognized the self-determination of the peoples of the territory of Western Sahara through their free and genuine expression of such will.
-The decision reads as follows:
+On 16 October 1975, the International Court of Justice (ICJ) issued an advisory opinion that, while some Sahrawi tribes held allegiance to Morocco, found that there were not any ties of sovereignty, from Morocco or Mauritania, over the territory of Western Sahara.
+Moreover, the ICJ invoked the right of self-determination for Sahrawis through their free and genuine expression of such will.
+Morocco defied this advisory and staged a Green March across the Sahara.

+The Polisario's insurgency and subsequent international pressure led Spain to withdraw from the region in 1975, Spain agreed to the partition of the territory between Morocco and Mauritania despite the ICJ Advisory Opinion.

+In 1976, the Polisario Front declared a Sahrawi Arab Democratic Republic in Bir Lahlou.
+In 1979, Mauritania gave up its claim to Western Sahara, which led to Morocco taking over the Mauritanian-controlled portion of the territory.
+Armed conflict continued to break out until a 1991 ceasefire.

+Seeking to change the status quo, the Polisario Front blocked the Western Saharan city of Guerguerat, a key trade route between Morocco and Mauritania in 2020.
+This led to a Moroccan military operation and subsequently led to the 2020 Western Saharan clashes and prompted the Polisario Front to quit observing the 1991 ceasefire.